Analyzing Queries Using Query Profile¶

 Query Profile Interface¶

-For the purpose of this topic, we are using a simple SQL query that joins two tables:
+For the purpose of this topic, we are using a basic sample SQL query that joins two tables:

 The following screenshot shows the profile for this query:

-The interface consists of the following three main elements:
+The interface consists of the following main elements:

-Some queries are executed in multiple processing steps.
-For example, our example query executes in 2 steps:
+Queries are often processed in multiple steps.
+For example, our sample query was proccessed in 2 steps:

-- Step 2 uses this intermediate result to compute the final query result.
+Step 2 used this intermediate result to compute the final query result.

 Query Profile displays each processing step in a separate panel.
 You can switch between panels by clicking the respective step.
-For our example query, clicking Step 2 changes the view to:
+For our sample query, clicking Step 2 changes the view to:

-The tree provides a graphical representation of the operators that comprise a query and the links that connect each operator:
+The tree provides a graphical representation of the operator nodes that comprise a query and the links that connect each operator:

 Operators are the functional building blocks of a query.
 They are responsible for different aspects of data management and processing, including data access, transformations and updates.
 Each operator node in the tree includes some basic attributes: